gargrahul/MAD/benchmark/vllm/README.md

 -   ✅ Tuning files (.csv format)

 With this Docker image, users can quickly validate the expected inference performance numbers on the MI300X accelerator.
-We also provide tips and techniques so that users can get optimal performance with popular AI models.
+This guide also provides tips and techniques so that users can get optimal performance with popular AI models.

 ## Reproducing benchmark results 🚀